BrightonKahrs/project-gutenberg-analysis/README.md

 *Note: This project leverages data from Project Gutenberg, the first provider of free eBooks.
 Please consider donating at https://www.gutenberg.org/donate/*

 *This project should take about 1 hour to complete, follow the project steps below to get started*

+# Real World Value
+Many organizations have a treasure trove of text based data.
+This unstructured data can be hard to navigate, however recent advancements in LLMs make it easier than ever to get valuable insights out.
+Organization's document stores can be massive and searching through them can be painful.
+Tools used in this project can make understanding what data you have and how it connects extremely efficient.
+Entity extraction can save tons of time sifting through documents for metadata, text summarization can allow you to understand a document incredibly quicker, and text classification can get you started looking in the right direction.
+Microsoft, in partnership with OpenAI, is leading the way into the new age of artificial intelligence.

 # Prerequisites
 1. An [Azure](https://azure.microsoft.com/en-us/free/) subscription